Ferne McCann: Personal life

 McCann was in a relationship with The Only Way Is Essex co-star Charlie Sims for six years.
 She was linked with George Shelley on I'm a Celebrity...Get Me Out of Here! and praised him a few months later when he came out as bisexual in February 2016 claiming 'it was his way of taking control'.
 She also holds a PCV licence after completing training in an effort to encourage more female bus drivers.

 In January 2019, it was reported that McCann had been questioned by police after an altercation took place at the 24th National Television Awards between Love Island star Adam Collard and his partner Zara McDermott.
 Collard later stated that he planned to release the CCTV of the incident to show that McCann was at fault.

+McCann began a relationship and soon announced her engagement to businessman Lorri Haines in 2022.
+She gave birth to a daughter in July 2023.
+McCann and Haines co-founded the mental well being app shoorah and, according to the charity website NACoA, have married.

 Relationship with Arthur Collins

 McCann was dating former businessman and scaffolder Arthur Collins when in April 2017 he was arrested and charged in connection with a nightclub acid attack in London.
-On 2 November 2017, she gave birth to a girl, Sunday.
+In November 2017, she gave birth to their first child, a daughter.
 On 13 November 2017, Collins was found guilty of five counts of grievous bodily harm and nine of actual bodily harm at Wood Green Crown Court.
 On 19 December 2017, Collins was jailed for twenty years, with another five years on licence.
 He later admitted to smuggling a mobile phone into prison so that he could speak to her.
 In January 2018, it was reported that McCann had liked a photo on Instagram which called for Collins' release.

 In November 2022, voice notes featuring a woman's voice were leaked anonymously, allegedly revealing McCann making derogatory comments about Arthur Collins's acid attack victims.
-McCann published a public apology on Instagram, apologising to "all the victims of Arthur Collins's abhorrent actions in 2017" and adding that the voice messages were "manipulated; edited and taken entirely out of context."
+McCann published a public apology on Instagram, apologising to "all the victims of Arthur Collins's abhorrent actions in 2017" and adding that the voice messages were "manipulated, edited and taken entirely out of context."